NJVinay/oibsip_taskno3/README.md

 # oibsip_taskno3
-This is task number 3 (ATM INTERFACE) of oasis infobyte internship.
+This is a task (number 3) - [creation of ATM INTERFACE] of oasis infobyte internship.